What a great way to kick off the school year with back to school traditions the whole family will remember, enjoy, and look forward to each year!

 1. Create Year-By-Year Photos

 I love the idea of using the first day of school to document how far kids have come (and how much they’ve grown) through the years.
-Preschool is the perfect time to start, but you can start this tradition any time.
+Preschool is the perfect time to start, but you can start this tradition at any time.
 Even if you missed a few, just start this year!

 Print out your pics and create a photo album, adding each year’s photo as you go.
 The best part about this gift is you’ll have a wonderful present for them when they hit their high school graduation in 13 years.